VirusTotal is a False Positive Factory

 I have spent over a thousand hours developing XL Converter.

-It allows people to use the latest image technology like JPG reconstruction.
+It allows people to use the latest image technology like lossless JPEG transcoding.
 It manages binaries, converts, scales, proxies, applies metadata, compares, and reconstructs.
 Completely free and open-source.

 It came as a shock to me that VirusTotal marks it as a “trojan” with 7 detections!